baptistehamon/nzlusdb/docs/landuses/sauvignonblanc.md

 ## Suitability Criteria

-The following criteria were used to model the suitability of Pinotnoir:
+The following criteria were used to model the suitability of Sauvignon blanc:

 | Category | Criteria |
 |:--------:|:---------|